josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2024.md

 At the same time, though, 2024 brought a lot of personal challenges.
 This list is meant to be positive, so I won't dwell on the parts of the year that weren't.
 Still, I have mixed feelings on my year, and it would be disingenuous to ignore that.

 There were losses, setbacks, and closed doors.
 Some of those challenges are in the "done" column; some might not ever move out of the "in progress" column.
-Some are ultimately trivial (like incompetent contractors—if you live in the Kansas City area, never hire [Slagle Fence](https://slaglefence.com/)); some are more deeply personal.
+Some are ultimately trivial (like incompetent contractors—if you live in the Kansas City area, I've got a fencing company to avoid at all costs); some are more deeply personal.
 Among other things, my wife lost her grandpa this year, and I lost a respected and admired friend.

 I have a good life.
 Better than good.
 Still, I feel like I'm just barely keeping my head above water a lot of days.